crnbrdrck/Monopoly/Server.md

 ## State
 The Server will have the following pieces of state:

-1. Map of player_ids to socket objects
+1. Map of Player objects to socket objects
-    - This is to allow the Board to send messages based solely on player_id alone
+    - This is to allow the Board to send messages based solely on Player objects alone

 2. An instance of the Board class
     - This is what will actually run the game.